minprog/app-studio/30 Android/37 Lists/10 Content.md

 ## Array adapters

 There are a couple of simple adapters that you might use, where you don't even have to write code to load the data.
 Instead, you provide the adapter with a reference to some data structure, and the adapter manages requesting entries from that structure by itself.
-One example is the `ArrayAdapter`, which only needs a reference to an array to work correctly:
+One example is the `ArrayAdapter`, where the data source is an array.

     ArrayAdapter<String> name =
         new ArrayAdapter<String>(activity, layout, array);